 Having completed such a difficult project with good success the Manager gets promoted and concludes: “I was quite disappointed about that agile stuff.
 It didn’t pay off at all.
 We had the exact same problems as before.
 It’s quite obvious that agile isn’t working.”

-The Team Squeezer squashes the team between pressure plate and feature block.
+Squashing the team between pressure plate and feature block

 Lets quickly review the essential points.